-\textbf{Dataset Statistics.} The statistics of the number of images, the number of triplets and the difference in distribution (\ie, KL and KL-mean) of VG and VG-OOD training and test sets are shown in TABLE~\ref{tab:vg_ood}.
-Among them, KL divergence is calculated for the predicate distributions of the training set and test set among all samples.
-And KL-mean is calculated by averaging the KL divergences of the predicate distributions of two splits under all possible subject-object category pairs.
+\textbf{Dataset Statistics.} The statistics of the number of images, the number of triplets, and the difference in distribution (\ie, KL and KL-mean) between the VG and VG-OOD training and test sets are shown in TABLE~\ref{tab:vg_ood}.
+Among them, KL divergence \shr{computes the disparity in predicate distributions between the training and test sets for all samples}.
+KL-mean is calculated by averaging the KL divergences of the predicate distributions between the two splits across all possible subject-object category pairs.
 The greater the KL divergence, the more different the two distributions are.
-Therefore, we can see that after re-splitting as in VG-OOD, for each subject-object category pair, the predicate distributions (of each subject-object category pair) on the training and test sets are significantly different.
-Furthermore, we visualize the distribution of predicates under \texttt{woman}-\texttt{shirt} and \texttt{tree}-\texttt{snow} in Fig.~\ref{fig:stat}.
-There is a significant difference in the number of predicates with a large proportion between the training set and the test set (\eg, \texttt{wearing} \vs \texttt{wearing}, and \texttt{in} \vs \texttt{near}).
-In this way, the model cannot obtain an acceptable performance in the test set by directly utilizing the frequency statistical prior of triplets.
-Besides, for some triplets only appearing in the test set, the generalization ability of models can be better verified (\eg, \texttt{woman}-\texttt{holding}-\texttt{shirt}).
+Therefore, we can see that \shr{the re-splitting process in VG-OOD results in significant difference in predicate distributions for each subject-object category pair between the training and test sets.} Furthermore, we visualize the distribution of predicates under \texttt{woman}-\texttt{shirt} and \texttt{tree}-\texttt{snow} in Fig.~\ref{fig:stat}. \shr{Notably, there is a marked contrast} in the number of predicates with a large proportion between the \shr{training and test sets} (\eg, \texttt{wearing} \vs \texttt{wears}, and \texttt{in} \vs \texttt{near}). \shr{Consequently, relying solely on the frequency statistical prior of triplets does not yield satisfactory performance in the test set.} Moreover, for some triplets only appearing in the test set, the generalization ability of models can be better verified (\eg, \texttt{woman}-\texttt{holding}-\texttt{shirt}).